 PALS consists of three separate leadership development workshops held between April and June.
 Participants may not register for more than one workshop in a single calendar year.

 Click on the links below for more information.

 Choosing Leadership: You Don't Need to a Title to be a Leader!

-This one day workshop is specifically designed for non-degreed librarians and support staff who are looking for ways to hone their leadership potential.
+This one day workshop is specifically designed for non-degree librarians and support staff who are looking for ways to hone their leadership potential.
 Anyone who works in libraries, regardless of their position, is welcome to attend.
 This workshop is also open to students.

 This 3.5 day workshop is designed for MLS/MLIS degree librarians whether they are fresh out of school or have been in the field for years.
 Participants will work closely with each other and with appointed mentors to explore what it means to be a leader and how they can make the choice to be leaders for their libraries.
 Participation in this workshop requires a 1 year commitment to assigned PALS group project.
 All participants must hold an appropriate degree from an American Library Association accredited school at the time of nomination.

 This 3.5 day workshop is designed for library directors and assistant directors.
 Participants will work closely with each other and with appointed mentors to explore what it means to be both a library director and a library leader.
 Special sessions with the Office of Commonwealth Library staff will highlight state offered tools to help all directors lead their libraries no matter how big or how small.
 Participants must be either a director or an assistant director at their respective libraries.
 There is no degree requirement for this workshop.